 - Tobias, Silvia, & Müller Wahl, Priska.
 (2013).
 Can place branding support landscape conservation in city-regions?
 A case study from Switzerland.
 Land Use Policy, 30(1), 266-275.

 ³ Pasquier, Martial, Richard, Mirja Weiss, & Yersin, Nadia.
 (2009).
 Das Image der Schweiz im Ausland: mit Fallbeispiel China: Haupt Verlag.

 …is a PhD candidate and research assistant in public administration at the University of Lausanne in the Swiss Graduate School of Public Administration (IDHEAP).
 He holds a Bachelor degree in Political Science and a Master degree in Public Management and Policy of the Universities of Lausanne and Bern.

 Renaud has worked as trainee at the European Commission in Brussels (DG Research & Innovation) and as academic associate at the Embassy of Switzerland in Washington D.C.
 (Office of Science, Technology and Higher Education).

 His PhD research focuses on place marketing and place branding, particularly on the potential effects of place brands on perceived place attractiveness.
 LinkedIn

-Liked this post by Renaud Vuignier on Place Branding in Switzerland?
+Enjoyed this post by Renaud Vuignier on place branding in Switzerland?
 Spread the word!